📦 Delivering within Kathmandu city limits

 Mithila Art from Nepal — Traditional Madhubani Paintings & Crafts

-Mithila art — also called Madhubani — is an ancient folk-painting tradition of the Mithila region spanning southern Nepal (Janakpur) and northern Bihar.
-For centuries, Mithila women have painted vivid scenes of gods, weddings, and nature on home walls and rice-paper floors during festivals.
-Each motif carries meaning: peacocks for fertility, fish for prosperity, lotus for rebirth, the sun for life itself.
+Mithila art, also known as madhubani art, is an ancient folk-painting tradition of the Mithila region spanning southern Nepal (Janakpur) and northern Bihar.
+For centuries, Maithil women have painted vivid scenes of gods, weddings, and nature on walls and floors of their homes during festivals — a living tradition that moved from mud walls to paper, cloth, ceramics, and leather without losing its vocabulary.

 Why authentic Nepali Mithila art matters